Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J2205+1444}}: This pulsar's profile retains a similar double form over the entire range from L-band to LOFAR frequencies.
 As such it may have an inner cone despite its well resolved profiles; however, the model reflects an outer conal geometry.
 The pulsar is detected at 111 MHz \citep{prao} but no measurements are possible.
 0.1in

 \textit{\textbf{J2215+1538}}: At 149 MHz, the profile of this pulsar has a resolved double form with a stronger trailing component, and we see this profile structure at 430 MHz \citep{camilo_nice} with a closer spacing and at 1.4 GHz with the two components almost merged.
 However, our 327-MHz observation has such a different shape that one wonders if it can be reconciled with the others.
 Overall, this is a usual conal single evolution.
 The steep PPA rate at P-band strongly suggests an OPM transition, and if so $R$ would be much flatter.
-Were $R$ about --4\degr/\degr\ $\alpha$ would be about 30\degr, $\beta/\rho$ grazing at L-band, but at lower frequencies perhaps enough less so to account for the increasing resolution of the components.
-Scattering may be minimal in the LOFAR profile.
+Were $R$ about --4\degr/\degr\ $\alpha$ would be about 30\degr, $\beta/\rho$ grazing at L-band, and perhaps enough less at lower frequencies to account for the increasing resolution of the components.
+Scattering seems minimal in the LOFAR profile.
 The pulsar is detected at 111 MHz \citep{prao} but no measurements are possible.
 The pulsar may have an interpulse.
 0.1in

 \textit{\textbf{J2222+2923}}: PSR J2222+2923's P-band profile suggests a {\bf T} structure with a weak trailing component and perhaps a weak core.
 An inner cone model seems to obtain, with an $\alpha$ of 18\degr.
 If the core had a width of about 15\degr, as seems quite plausible, it would give this $\alpha$ value.
 Scattering seems to be negligible at 150 MHz.
 0.1in